Why is Merrow Downs so important?

 Why is it under threat?

-view of urnfield Because Merrow Downs is part of the Surrey Hills Area of Outstanding Natural Beauty you might think it is protected from development.
+Because Merrow Downs is part of the Surrey Hills National Landscape (Area of Outstanding Natural Beauty) you might think it is protected from development.
 Sadly, this isn’t the case.
-A local private girls’ school, Tormead, plans to build a floodlit astroturf hockey pitch on the Urnfield, a grass sports ground just behind the woodland you can see in the photo above.
-The 8 floodlight towers would shine down above the treeline for up to 12 hours a day, 6 days a week between the beginning of November and the end of March.
+A local private girls’ school, Tormead, has built a floodlit astroturf hockey pitch on the Urnfield, what was a grass sports ground just behind the woodland you can see in the photo above.
+The 8 floodlight towers will shine down above the treeline for up to 12 hours a day, 6 days a week between the beginning of November and the end of March.

-For many years Tormead School has been using other hockey pitches in and around Guildford, including at Surrey Sports Park and at a range of other local schools.
-But Tormead wants to have its own facilities to host competitive fixtures.
+For many years Tormead School used the competition standard hockey pitches at Surrey Sports Park and at a range of other local schools.
+But Tormead wanted its own facilities to host competitive fixtures.
 The development was initially refused – unanimously – by our local planning authority, but Tormead appealed against this decision and it has been allowed by the Planning Inspectorate.

 What’s our concern?